 This course addresses the issues of building an effective scriptural, educational, and personal philosophy of recreation.
-It also develops a broader understanding of a wide variety of social, cultural, creative, outdoor, arts and crafts, family, and individual activities in recreation.
+It also develops a broader understanding of a wide variety of social, cultural, creative, outdoor, arts-and-crafts, family, and individual activities in recreation.
 Using these activities effectively and organizing, administering, and supervising recreation in the local church are also addressed.
-This course is open to Sports Ministry Majors with prior approval by instructor.
-Prerequisite: ED-2210 Faith and Learning or instructor's approval.
+This course is open to Sports Ministry majors with prior approval by instructor.
 Course offered even years, fall semester.